 We recommend you make an appointment to see the dentist as soon as your child gets his first tooth.
 The American Academy of Pediatric Dentistry (AAPD) recommends a child is seen by six months after his first tooth erupts or when he is one year old, whichever is first.

 All dental specialists (pediatric dentists, orthodontists, oral surgeons, and others) begin by completing dental school and continue their education with several years of additional, specialized training.
 During training in the field of pediatric dentistry, your doctor gained extensive knowledge and experience in treating infants, children, and adolescents.
 Pediatric dentists enjoy working with children and bring to each patient expertise in childhood development and behavior.

-At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, our practice is geared towards young visitors.
-Our staff, as well as our clinic design, decorations, and activities all work together to provide a friendly and comfortable environment for children.
+At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, our practice is geared toward young visitor.
+Our staff, as well as our clinic design, decorations, and activities all work together to provide an especially friendly and comfortable environment for children.

 The best preparation for your child's first visit to our office is maintaining a positive attitude.
-Children pick up on adults' apprehensions and if you make negative comments about trips to the dentist, you can be sure your child will fear an unpleasant experience and act accordingly.
-Show your child pictures of the practice and staff on the website.
 Let your child know it's important to keep his teeth and gums healthy, and that the doctor will help him do that.
-Remember, your dentist is specially trained to handle fears and anxiety, and our staff excel at putting children at ease during treatment.
+Remember, your dentist is specially trained to handle fears and anxiety, and our staff excels at putting children at ease during treatment.

 We recommend scheduling check-ups every six months.
 Depending on the circumstances of your child's oral health, we may recommend more frequent visits.